ethereum-optimism/pm/docs/sdlc.md

 ## Step 7: Alphanet/Betanet Devnet Rollout

 Next, it’s time to roll out to the Alphanet, then the Betanet.
-The full process for this is documented here: [Devnet Operations](https://www.notion.so/Devnet-Operations-15af153ee1628024913ae6c458715131?pvs=21).
-Make sure to take the timeline into account.
-Devnets are created on the first Wednesday of every month, so your devnet artifacts need to be ready at least 5 days beforehand.
+See the [release process](./release-process.md) for more details.

 ## Step 8: Testnet Rollout